ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Mathematical analysis

-In a time-discretized setting, the discretized values $y^{pre}\left(t_0 + \Delta t i\right)$ need to be stored in a buffer of size $d/\Delta t$.
-Using regular automatic differentiation, this leads to the right derivatives, given a constant delay.
-If the delay depends on the parameters (for example, when training the delays to find the right value), we find here that we can apply the product rule to obtain
+When performing autograd on a time-discretized version of this equation, the gradients will be correct towards $y^{pre}$ but not towards $d$, because $t-d$ will be used in array index operations.
+That is fine if $d$ is a fixed constant, but if the delay depends on the parameters (for example, when training the delays to find the right value), it is needed to impose the correct gradient, found using the chain rule, to obtain: